ipcrypt-std/ipcrypt2/README.md

 make
 ```

 The resulting library is called `libipcrypt2.a`.
+The header file will be installed from `src/include/ipcrypt2.h`.

 ## Building as a Static Library with Zig